-The Council has existing funds within the 2021/22 Capital Works budget with which to install the x3 single lane slow points and 'trial' diagonal diversion as was originally proposed.
-If Council approves proceeding with the URSP funded raised intersection plateaus the majority of the budget allocation may not be required this financial year.
+The City has existing funds (approximately \$50,000) within the 2021/22 Capital Works budget with which to install the x3 single lane slow points and 'trial' diagonal diversion as was originally proposed.
+If Council approves proceeding with the URSP funded raised intersection plateaus the majority of this budget allocation may not be required this financial year.
 That said a specific cost for the diagonal diversion infrastructure, either temporary or permanent, is yet to be determined, so it would be prudent to retain the existing budget until the matter is resolved.